Who Is This Credit Card Best For?

 How to Get the Most Out of This Card

-To get the most out of this card, you should strive to be as flexible as possible with your travel plans.
+To get the most out of rewards earned with this card, you should strive to be as flexible as possible with your travel plans.
 If you’re willing to consider multiple destinations and dates, you’ll be able to compare pricing and get a better value from your miles.

 You should also check out the Delta SkyMiles Deals page, which includes all of Delta’s award sales in one place.
 These deals change all the time and are only good for specific airports, however, so you’ll need to be flexible and check back often until you find a deal that fits with your plans.